wp-plugins/woocommerce-delivery-date/readme.txt

 This plugin will allow the customer to choose an order delivery date on the checkout page.
 The customer can choose any delivery date that is after the current date.

 5 STARS RATING FOR THIS PLUGIN!
-SEE: http://www.dreamfoxmedia.nl/shop/woocommerce-delivery-date-pro/
+SEE:<br> http://www.dreamfoxmedia.nl/shop/woocommerce-delivery-date-pro/

 In woocommerce settings you can also set a number of days.
 If you set it to 10 days, then customers can only choose delivery dates 10 days after the current day.
 This is helpfull if you make handmade products that will take some days to make.